 Antibiotic resistance: global threat to public health

 Every day, antibiotics save many lives all over the world.
-They have become indispensable in contexts ranging from basic healthcare to advanced medicine.
+They have become indispensable in all kinds of situations, from basic healthcare to advanced medicine.
 But what will happen if antibiotics stop working?
-Developing new, globally available antibiotics is not just a public health issue, it is also a critical factor for a globalised society.
-A new centre at Uppsala University is now bringing the combined forces of research, education and innovation to bear on the challenge of seeking solutions to antibiotic resistance.
+Developing new, globally available antibiotics is not just a public health issue; it is also a critical factor for our globalised society.
+At Uppsala Antibiotic Center, Uppsala University is bringing the combined forces of research, education and innovation to bear on the challenge of seeking solutions to antibiotic resistance.

-Uppsala University has built up a successful platform for antibiotics development.
-In addition to strong basic research in pharmaceutical development, microbiology and antibiotic resistance the University conducts internationally outstanding research in diagnostics, new financial models, law, clinical research, ethics, global health, sustainable development, behaviour and learning.
+In UAC, Uppsala University has built up a successful platform for presenting a broad range of solutions to the problems of antibiotic resistance.
+In addition to strong basic research in pharmaceutical development, microbiology and antibiotic resistance, the University conducts internationally outstanding research in diagnostics, new financial models, law, clinical research, ethics, global health, sustainable development, behaviour and learning.
 The University also leads several major international, EU-funded research projects in the area of antibiotics.
 Several projects and networks operating here aim to find solutions to the growing problems associated with antibiotic resistance.

-The antibiotic challenge also involves studying how the social culture influences the use of antibiotics and how entrenched patterns of behaviour can be changed.
+The antibiotic challenge also involves studying how the culture of a society influences the use of antibiotics and how entrenched patterns of behaviour can be changed.
 ReAct is an Uppsala-based international network that has been an important international actor in recent years in attempts to influence antibiotic use from a health system perspective.